The Secret Theatre Presents A CHRISTMAS CAROL This Month

 POPULAR

 Though not a musical the production features several classic Christmas Carols with live music accompaniment on violin and piano played by Zoe Nadal.
-The Set, Lights and Costume Design is by Richard Mazda, Prop Master Rianna Incatasciato, Scenic Noah Jacquez
+The production Stage Manager is Cassandra Gutterman-Johns, and the set, lights, and costume design is by Richard Mazda, Prop Master Rianna Incatasciato, Scenic Noah Jacquez.

 One cold Christmas Eve, Scrooge is unkind to the people who work for him, then refuses to give to charity, and then is rude to his nephew when he invites him to spend Christmas with him.
 When Scrooge gets home, he is visited by the ghost of his old business partner Jacob Marley – and then by three ghosts!
 They are the Ghosts of Christmas Past, Christmas Present and Christmas Future.